 What we like: We like that they provide magnesium to facilitate melatonin.
 We like that they bolster the melatonin with 5-HTP (tryptophan).
 And that they include Gaba to calm the nerves.

 Flaws: Can produce a bit of a hangover, for lack of a better term.
-Also, contains a couple of ingredients that are totally superfluous.
+Also, it contains a couple of totally superfluous ingredients.

 6. Nuvana Shut Eye Sleep Aid

 Nuvana Shut Eye touches all the bases with herbs, amino acids, and melatonin.
 The result is a safe, reliable sleep aid that won’t exactly knock you out, but will help you relax and induce drowsiness.
 Third-party tested and made in the US.

 What we like: Everything is tested by an independent lab.
 That’s good.
 There are no common allergens, no genetically modified organisms, and the capsules are certified vegan.
 Again, all good.
 The frosting on the cake is 5mg of melatonin per capsule.

 Flaws: Contains hypromellose which is normally used in eye drops.
 And some may object to the smell.

 Diphenhydramine is not for everyone (particularly seniors), but for younger, basically healthy folks, it is often effective at bringing on a drowsy state that can lead to sleep.
 Diphenhydramine is the only active ingredient here.